dorjeduck/mopro/README.md

 - __Contribute and Improve!__ Feel free to modify and use the source code as you like.
 If you have enhancements that could benefit others, your pull requests are highly encouraged.

 ## Changelog

 - 2024.05.28
+  - Introducing `BarSettings` for runtime customization of the Progress Bar
+- 2024.05.28
   - Added `vectorize_bar`
   - Enabling closure function without `Bool` as return value.